 Living with Sam definitely didn’t solve any of our problems.
 I continued to lie to him nonstop and I continued to cheat.
 It came to a point where I stopped lying ...I didn’t care enough to lie.
 I just told him I was going to do what I wanted, and that he was more than welcome to wait for me and stick around if he wanted to.
 It wasn't unusual for me to go out and not come back until sometime the next morning without letting him know that I was okay or that I would be coming back.
 It wasn't unusual for me to go out with another guy, and call Sam later in the night because I was too drunk to find my car and I couldn't get home.

-I love him so much and I loved him then, but I didn’t know how to be in a healthy relationship.
+I loved him then, but I didn’t know how to be in a healthy relationship.
 I loved spending time with him, but I loved using and drinking more.
 We fought nonstop, and I constantly yelled and threw things all around our apartment.
 We had some good times together, but most nights were filled with screaming and crying - mostly on my end.
 He knew I drank because we sometimes drank together, but he didn't know I was using anything else.